 Why is FH a problem for my child?

 FH causes rapid buildup of plaque in the arteries, often starting before 10 years of age.
 Over time, this buildup can block the arteries and cause early heart disease, heart attacks or strokes.
 If not treated, people with FH have an increased risk for early heart disease.
 In half of men and 1 in 4 women with FH, these heart issues start by age 50.

 How is FH diagnosed?

-FH can only be diagnosed with a blood test.
-We suggest checking cholesterol levels in all children at 9-11 years of age.
-If treated at an early age it can help stop build up and reduce plaque.
-Early treatment of FH in adults has been shown to reduce their risk for future heart disease.
+In children, FH is a “silent” disease and causes no symptoms.
+The only way to diagnose FH is with a blood test.
+All children should have their cholesterol levels checked between 9-11 years of age.
+If treated at an early age it can help stop build up, reduce plaque and reduce the risk for future heart disease.

 Eating a healthy diet low in saturated fat and cholesterol can lower LDL.
 For most children with FH, this is often not enough.
-Your child will need to take medicine to lower their LDL.
-Most children need to make these changes throughout their lives.
+Your child will likely need to also take medicine to lower their LDL.
+Most children need to take this medicine for the rest of their lives.

 What kind of medicine is used to treat FH?

 The most common medicines that lower cholesterol are called statins.
 They help to decrease the amount of cholesterol made in the liver.
 Statins are often used to treat adults with high cholesterol.
 Statins cannot be taken when pregnant because they may cause birth defects to the unborn baby.
 If your child takes a statin, they will need frequent blood tests.
 Some children with FH need more than one type of medicine.
 This will be discussed with your child’s doctor.